skullernet/q2pro-rerelease-dll/README.md

 standard Quake 2 server, modified Q2PRO server and client built from experimental `protocol-limits` branch is required!

-This is a work in progress, don't expect it to be 100% playable yet (although many maps already play fine).
+This is a work in progress, but it's quite playable already.
+It has been used to play through Call of the Machine episode and N64 campaign in Q2PRO without any major issues.

 ## Removed features